 Have you ever had doubts?
-I know there are many things in life that are accompanied by doubt.
+I know many things in life are accompanied by uncertainty.
 “Will I be or am I a good parent?”
 “Does ______ really love me?”
 “Is this the job opportunity I am supposed to take?”
 “Did I make the right decision?”
 These are all doubts that most of us understand.
-They all seem to revolve around major decisions in life.
+They all seem to revolve around significant decisions in life.
 Most churches reach out to people in times of these struggles hoping to direct them to seek God.
 We are comfortable with these types of doubt.

 However, it seems that when it comes to doubts about the faith, we may criticize some for their struggles or tell them they just need to have more faith.
 It reminds me of the way we treat Thomas, the disciple.
 You have heard of him, but probably by the name of doubting Thomas.
 In John 20:25 he makes a statement that follows him into the current day, “Unless I see in his hands the mark of the nails, and place my finger into the mark of the nails, and place my hand into his side, I will never believe.”
 That one statement of doubt branded him for life.

 I want to share one other passage where Thomas is mentioned and makes a profound statement of faithful devotion.
 In John 11, Jesus gets word that Lazarus has died.
-In order to travel back to see the family, and ultimately bring Lazarus back to life, Jesus has to return to Judea where the Jews want to kill Jesus.
+To travel back to see the family, and ultimately bring Lazarus back to life, Jesus has to return to Judea where the Jews want to kill Jesus.
 The disciples did not want him to go.
-However, in this familiar account we have an unfamiliar statement made by Thomas, “Let us also go, that we may die with him.”
-What a faithful statement by the man known as doubting Thomas.
+However, in this familiar account, we have an unfamiliar statement made by Thomas, “Let us also go, that we may die with him.”
+What a faithful comment by the man known as doubting Thomas.